from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a pointer to a linked list of strings with host name resolve information to use for requests with this handle.
+Pass a pointer to a linked list of strings with hostname resolve information to use for requests with this handle.
 The linked list should be a fully valid list of struct curl_slist structs properly filled in.
 Use curl_slist_append(3) to create the list and curl_slist_free_all(3) to clean up an entire list.

-Each single name resolve string should be written using the format HOST:PORT:ADDRESS where HOST is the name libcurl will try to resolve, PORT is the port number of the service where libcurl wants to connect to the HOST and ADDRESS is the numerical IP address.
-If libcurl is built to support IPv6, ADDRESS can of course be either IPv4 or IPv6 style addressing.
+HOST is the name libcurl wants to resolve, PORT is the port number of the service where libcurl wants to connect to the HOST and ADDRESS is one or more numerical IP addresses.
+If you specify multiple IP addresses they need to be separated by comma.
+If libcurl is built to support IPv6, each of the ADDRESS entries can of course be either IPv4 or IPv6 style addressing.

 DEFAULT